Today’s Wonder of the Day was inspired by Susan. Susan Wonders, “How do sinkholes form?” Thanks for WONDERing with us, Susan!

 Sinkholes can also be caused by human factors.
 For example, man-made mines that are no longer used occasionally cause collapses.
 Water and sewer pipes that break can also sometimes lead to the formation of sinkholes if they create underground flows that speed the process of erosion.

-Sinkholes range in size from 3 feet to more than 2,000 feet — both in width and depth.
+Sinkholes range in size from 3 feet to over 2,000 feet (.9 meters to 609 meters) — both in width and depth.
 The largest known sinkhole in the world is in China.
-Called the Xiaozhai tiankeng, it is almost 2,200 feet deep!
+Called the Xiaozhai tiankeng, it is almost 2,200 feet (670 meters) deep!

 Not all holes that suddenly open up in the ground are sinkholes, though.
 In May 2010, a huge hole opened up suddenly in Guatemala City, swallowing a three-story building and a house.
 Although news reports called this hole a "sinkhole," it was actually something scientists call a "piping pseudokarst."